9 Types of Business Structures in Spain

 • Execute the articles of association in the vigilance of a public notary.

-• Enlist the branch office with the Central Mercantile Register.
+• Register the Spanish branch office with the Central Mercantile Register.

 • Apply for a tax identification number (NIF) for the branch office.